Rye-Git/UWA-Project_2/README.md

 ## 🧐 About <a name = "about"></a>
 **Description:**
-Visualizion of the World Population per country and city.
+Analysis of the World Population per country and city.
 Data clean-up:
-1. Merging data from 2019 to 2020
+1. Merging data from various datasets
 2. Check for duplication
 3. Check for invalid value
 4. Make sure the data frame is consistent for all the data set.